nirmata/get-troubleshooting-data/README.md

 ## Usage:

 ### Building the Image
 This process involves building a custom image containing a Python script for extracting pod details.
+For testing purpose, the same image provided in the policy can be used as well.

 ```
 # Clone this repository